 Universal parks worldwide have invested significantly in their youngest visitors.
 Seuss Landing at Islands of Adventure remains one of the finest children's areas in any theme park, with gentle rides, interactive water play, and character meet-and-greets all themed to Dr Seuss's beloved characters.
 Super Nintendo World's design ensures that even non-riding visitors can interact with the land through wristband-activated games and activities.
-Bedford will almost certainly dedicate at least one full land — and portions of others — to experiences specifically designed for pre-school children.
+Universal is expected to include family-friendly areas.

 The key to a successful under-5s offering is variety.
 Young children tire quickly of any single activity, so the park needs to provide a constant stream of new stimulations within a compact, manageable area.
-This means a mix of gentle rides — carousels, trains, spinning cups, mini coasters with height requirements starting at 90cm — alongside interactive play zones, sensory gardens, splash pads, and character areas where children can meet their favourite animated friends at eye level.
+This could include a mix of gentle rides and play zones.

 Accessibility is equally important.
 Pushchair-friendly pathways, shaded rest areas, baby care centres with feeding and changing facilities, and quiet zones away from the noise and excitement of the main park are all essential infrastructure for families with very young children.
 Universal's existing parks handle this well, and Bedford will benefit from designing these facilities into the park from the beginning rather than retrofitting them later.